-Campers choose their own activities for the week from arts and crafts**, sailing, canoeing, pontoon boating, archery, hiking, soccer, tennis, basketball, drama, flag football, and volleyball.
+Campers participate in activities for the week from arts and crafts, sailing, canoeing, pontoon boating, archery, hiking, soccer, tennis, basketball, drama, flag football, and volleyball.
 The Ropes and Challenge Course is available for an additional fee*.

 All campers are required to participate in our daily swimming program.
 Campers are evaluated on the first day of camp and placed in groups according to skill level.
 Waterfront Activities are carefully supervised by staff who are American Red Cross certified, and all swimming and safety rules are strictly enforced.